 Become a William Bartram Legacy Society member

-In the early 1800s, William Bartram became the grand old man of American natural science.
+In the late 1700s, William Bartram became the grand old man of American natural science.
 He advised the first generation of naturalists who were beginning to explore the new territories being added to the young nation.
 His work would continue to influence both American and foreign writers for the next 100 years, and his legacy is everlasting.

 Those who remember the Florida Wildflower Foundation in their will or trust are members of this important legacy society.

 To join, please complete this form to let us know the Foundation is named in your will or trust.

 “The Florida Wildflower Foundation’s education programs are essential in informing our citizens about the tremendous environmental needs that exist.
 In an effort to contribute what I can toward Florida’s future, I felt it was important that I continue support after I pass on.
 I invite others to join me in this effort.”